jesyspa/kotlin/plugins/formal-verification/Uniqueness.md

 _{x = true} y := false {x = true}_

-If _x_ and _y_ refers to the same reference (they are aliased) the formula is not valid. \
+If _x_ and _y_ refer to the same reference (they are aliased) the formula is not valid. \
-Aliasing is not only a problem for formal verification, but also for the programmer resulting in mysterious bugs as variables change their values seemingly on their own.
+Aliasing is not only a problem for formal verification, but also results in mysterious bugs for the programmer, as variables change their values seemingly on their own.

-The set of (object address) values associated with variables during the execution of a method is a context.
-It is only meaningful to speak of aliasing occurring within some context; if two instance variables refer to a single object, but one of them belongs to an object that cannot be reached from anywhere in the system, then the aliasing is irrelevant.
+Once again, according to [The Geneva Convention][1], the set of (object address) values associated with variables during the execution of a method is a context.
+It is only meaningful to speak of aliasing occurring within some context; if two instance variables refer to a single object, but one of them belongs to an object that cannot be reached from anywhere in the system, then the aliasing is irrelevant. \
 Within any method, objects may be accessed through paths rooted at any of:

 - Self